myprivatealaska/csi/system-design/metrics-aggregation-service/metrics-aggregation.md

 per second with batching.
 This should be enough for our use-case.

 For reads, the access pattern is: retrieve all values for a metric_id in a specified time range for a label (or set of labels)
 To support this querying pattern, let's use a wide-column data store such as Cassandra.
-Let's use metric + timestamp + service_id as PK. value and labels will be our columns.
+Let's use metric + timestamp + server_id as PK. value and labels will be our columns.

 Considering that we're expecting  0.2 Mb/sec of data, we will need ~17 GB to store a day worth of data.
 (6 Tb per year) Theoretically, this could be achieved with a single HDD.
 Considering that we might want to compress historical data, we might need even less than that.
 However, we also want to do regular backups to make sure we don't lose historical data.